-Information Technology at Purdue (ITaP) partners with select vendors to offer discounted compute nodes in ITaP-maintained Community Clusters.
-Community Clusters offer peace of mind, lower overhead, and are more cost-effective than operating computational resources yourself.
-For more information on ITaP Community Clusters, please see our Community Cluster Overview.
-ITaP is currently offering purchase of access to select numbers of nodes in two different clusters:
+Information Technology at Purdue (ITaP) partners with select vendors to offer ITaP-maintained Community Clusters and research storage options.
+ITaP Research Computing and Storage offers peace of mind, lower overhead, and are more cost-effective than operating resources yourself.

-ITaP also operates storage offerings to help researchers with their unique storage needs:
+ITaP offers enterprise-grade storage at a competitive price to help researchers with their unique storage needs.

 Enter description for new category.
 This category will not be displayed until at least one public product is created.

 Weber is Purdue's new specialty Community Cluster for restricted and controlled data, applications and research restricted by ITAR or DFARS 800-171.
 Weber was built in August 2019.
 Weber currently consists of HP compute nodes with two 10-core Intel Xeon-E5 "Haswell" processors (20 cores per node) and 64 GB of memory.
 All nodes have 56 Gbps EDR Infiniband interconnect.